Daylight Savings Time is coming at us quickly: this Sunday, March 14th, to be exact.

 In this article, we’ll launch into a quick explanation of how Daylight Savings Time can affect your period.
 And because we don’t want to leave you hanging, we’re going to offer up some helpful solutions that might be able to ease the impact.

-How Daylight Savings Time Affects Your Period
+How Daylight Savings Time Affects Your Menstrual Cycle

 When you set your clock forward in spring or backward in the fall, your body's internal clock doesn’t automatically get with the program.